Guest Editors: Jennifer Musto and Mitali Thakor

 - What accounts for the emergence of the ‘tech’ discourse in anti-trafficking?
 How is it that technology is seen as both a facilitator and disruptor of trafficking?

 - What explains state, NGO, and corporate preoccupations with technology, and what are the implications of such fears and aspirations?
-How do state and non-state actors collaborate in counter-trafficking efforts?
+How do state and non-state actors cooperate in counter-trafficking efforts?

 - What empirical data exists about the impact and efficacy of integration of technology into anti-trafficking activities?
 What does accountability look like in measurements of effectiveness?